 The Topics we will be learning about in the Spring and Summer Term are as follows:

-Topic 8: This topic will be Rules.
+Topic 8: Our next topic will be Rules.
 In this topic children will learn about how rules help at home and in school, the reasons for rules in the Christian family and remembering, celebrating and responding to how rules can help.

 Throughout the year, OLM focuses on different elements of Catholic Social Teaching (CST).
 Each month we look at a different value and discuss what each one means: